 In all fairness, it’s been a minute since I’ve been to OBAO.
 It was a cold day, as I recall.
 But luckily this place was incredibly close to my office, so when I sprinted in through the snow or sleet and found myself in a cramped, warm bustling space, I was glad for the comfort.
 I was with a co-worker who seemed like he might be the Norm of this particular noodle joint, as familiar as he was with the staff.
-And with only about 10 minutes to our next meeting, I had my doubts that this restaurant could hustle me up some grub without making me completely late.
+And with only about 10 minutes until our next meeting, I had my doubts that this restaurant could hustle me up some grub without making me completely late.

 But, as it turns out, I was wrong.
 And I don’t know if he got special treatment as a frequent flyer, but we ordered and before I could even pull out my wallet, lunch was run out, placed in our chapped hands and we were on our way.
 Which made me wonder what exactly, OBAO stands for?
 A quick Google only brings up listings of this business.
 So perhaps it’s just a made up word?
 Or an acronym?
 Order Before All Order?
 Only Buns And Orzo?
 Open BBQ Allowed Once?
 Operation Beans At Onset?
 Whatever the case, the vaguely Asian fusion approach that the place takes doesn’t kind of lean one way or another — or really tip its hand as to what its mysterious moniker means.